play-lang/play/README.md

 ## Credits

-Play would not be possible without the following resources
+Play would not be possible without the following resources:

 - *[Writing an Interpreter in Go](https://www.amazon.com/Writing-Interpreter-Go-Thorsten-Ball/dp/3982016118/)* by Thorsten Ball
 - *[Writing a Compiler in Go](https://www.amazon.com/Writing-Compiler-Go-Thorsten-Ball/dp/398201610X/)* by Thorsten Ball
 - *Compilers: Principles, Techniques, and Tools* by Alfred V. Aho, Ravi Sethi, and Jeffrey D. Ullman (The Dragon Book—both editions were consulted, but the first was more useful for type checking)